ohanf/secat/README.md

 # secat

-Security Enhanced netcAT is a learning experience to build a better version of [cryptcat](http://cryptcat.sourceforge.net/) and/or [netcat](http://nc110.sourceforge.net/)
+Security Enhanced netCAT is a learning experience to build a better version of [cryptcat](http://cryptcat.sourceforge.net/) and/or [netcat](http://nc110.sourceforge.net/)

 ## Goals
  - Fully compatible with "standard" netcat